-Most recently, I answered questions for a upcoming interview in Eye photo magazine.
+Most recently, I answered questions for a upcoming interview in Eye Photo Magazine.
 For these questions I had to dig deep into my memories and think about my approaches to photography.
 Since I often work very intuitively and emotionally, it was not always easy to find the right words to describe my working methods.
-It was definitely interesting to return to the beginnings of my work and to see what has happened since then.
+It was definitely interesting to return to the somewhat starting point and to see what has happened since then.

 Although I have had a camera since my early youth and have always loved to photograph, I have only been consciously using photography in the last years to work creatively and tell stories.
 Before that, I mainly captured travels and family moments.

 This new development was triggered above all by a workshop, where a practical task consisted of roaming through the close surroundings and looking for themes.
 By chance I discovered a partially dilapidated and closed car park.
 There I was, armed with a rather basic Lumix TZ5 compact camera and without much experience of what I wanted to photograph.
 But I was thrilled by the numerous and sometimes inconspicuous possibilities that presented themselves to me photographically.
 So I just started...

 My passions for melancholy, decay, the traces of time and also for playing with light were certainly awakened here in retrospect.
 Originally I showed the pictures in color, but due to my later preference for black and white, I had already converted them to black and white a few years ago.
 It's exciting to see how many stylistic elements that I see in my photographs today could already be seen to some extent back then.